 Example 1 declares a simple variable named x.
 This variable can hold any value in the set defined by the int type for a particular implementation.
 The simple object y is declared as a constant value of type int.
 It is initialized to the value 1, and is not modifiable.
-If the declaration of y was for an uninitialized external, it would receive an initial value of 0, and that value would be unmodifiable.
+If the declaration of y was not a defining declaration, it would receive an initial value of zero, and that value would be unmodifiable.
+The order of placement of the int and const type specifiers, relative to each other, is not significant.